SEX WORK TOOLKIT

 Here to Help

-This group provides excellent mental health and substance abuse information for those who are at risk or may be experiencing mental health issues.
-They have excellent fact sheets about different mental health issues and toolkits for managing mental health issues such as anxiety (including post-traumatic stress disorder) and addictions.
+This group provides mental health and substance abuse information for those who are at risk or may be experiencing mental health issues.
+They have a resource of fact sheets about different mental health issues and toolkits for managing mental health issues such as anxiety (including post-traumatic stress disorder) and addictions.

 BC Mental Health & Addiction Services